ublue-os/ucore/README.md

 1. As usual, you'll need to [follow the docs to setup a password](https://coreos.github.io/butane/examples/#using-password-authentication).
 Substitute your password hash for `YOUR_GOOD_PASSWORD_HASH_HERE` in the `ucore-autorebase.butane` file, and add your ssh pub key while you are at it.
 1. Generate an ignition file from your new `ucore-autorebase.butane` [using the butane utility](https://coreos.github.io/butane/getting-started/).
-1. Now install CoreOS for [hypervisor, cloud provider or bare-metal](https://docs.fedoraproject.org/en-US/fedora-coreos/bare-metal/).
+1. Now install CoreOS for [hypervisor, cloud provider or bare-metal](https://docs.fedoraproject.org/en-US/fedora-coreos/bare-metal/), i.e. `sudo coreos-installer install /dev/nvme0n1 --ignition-url https://example.com/ucore-autorebase.ign` (or `--ignition-file /path/to/ucore-autorebase.ign`).
 Your ignition file should work for any platform, auto-rebasing to the `ucore:stable` (or other `IMAGE:TAG` combo), rebooting and leaving your install ready to use.

 ### Manual Install/Rebase